lammps/lammps/doc/src/dump_modify.rst

          N = index of frame written upon first dump *balance* arg = *yes* or *no*
        *buffer* arg = *yes* or *no*
+       *colname* values =  ID string, or *default* string = new column header name
+         ID = integer from 1 to N, or integer from -1 to -N, where N = # of quantities being output *or* a thermo keyword or reference to compute, fix, property or variable.
        *delay* arg = Dstep
          Dstep = delay output until this timestep *element* args = E1 E2 ...
 EN, where N = # of atom types